MicrosoftDocs/cpp-docs/docs/preprocessor/preprocessor-experimental-overview.md

 We're updating the Microsoft C++ preprocessor to improve standards conformance, fix longstanding bugs, and change some behaviors that are officially undefined.
 We've also added new diagnostics to warn on errors in macro definitions.

-These changes are available by using the [/experimental:preprocessor](../build/reference/experimental-preprocessor.md) compiler switch in Visual Studio 2017 or Visual Studio 2019.
+Starting in Visual Studio 2019 version 16.5, preprocessor support for the C++20 standard is feature-complete.
+These changes are available starting in Visual Studio 2019 version 16.5 by using the [/Zc:preprocessor](../build/reference/zc-preprocessor.md) compiler switch.
+An experimental version is available in earlier versions starting in Visual Studio 2017 version 15.8 by using the [/experimental:preprocessor](../build/reference/experimental-preprocessor.md) compiler switch.
 The default preprocessor behavior remains the same as in previous versions.

-Starting in Visual Studio 2019 version 16.5, experimental preprocessor support for the C++20 standard is feature-complete.

 ## New predefined macro

 You can detect which preprocessor is in use at compile time.
-Check the value of the predefined macro [\_MSVC\_TRADITIONAL](predefined-macros.md) to tell if the traditional preprocessor is in use.
+Check the value of the predefined macro [`_MSVC_TRADITIONAL`](predefined-macros.md) to tell if the traditional preprocessor is in use.
 This macro is set unconditionally by versions of the compiler that support it, independent of which preprocessor is invoked.
 Its value is 1 for the traditional preprocessor.
 It's 0 for the conforming preprocessor.

 ```cpp
 #if defined(_MSVC_TRADITIONAL) && _MSVC_TRADITIONAL